Ruby vs. Elixir — Which One to Choose in 2024?

 • The Genius Framework: Ruby on Rails

 When most people hear Ruby, they immediately think Ruby on Rails - testifying to how ingrained in the language the framework became.
 That’s because Ruby on Rails has revolutionized the way modern Web applications are created.
-By introducing gems, Ruby on Rails made it possible to build MVPs, prototypes, Proofs of Concept and even small applications very fast and with minimum code.
+Ruby on Rails development services are popular for creating web applications rapidly, thanks to its vast ecosystem of gems, which made it possible to build MVPs, prototypes, Proofs of Concept and even small applications very fast and with minimum code.

 • Ecosystem

 Both Ruby and Ruby on Rails have a huge ecosystem of libraries.
 There’s a gem created for just about any feature you might want to implement.
 Whatever you need to build a full-fledged app, you’ll find a tool that’ll help you do it.
-The abundance of gems is what makes Ruby and Ruby on Rails fast and battle proven solutions to building such an application.
+The vast ecosystem of gems and the active community supporting both Ruby and Rails ensures that Ruby on Rails companies have the resources needed to build almost any type of application.

 • Resourceful Community